How does the process work?

 Jacket details include:

-Peak, notch and shawl (dinner wear options inclusive with each, grosgrain or satin).
+Peak, notch and shawl (dinnerwear options inclusive with each, grosgrain or satin).
 All in a standard width or a wider option.
+Click here to view our lapel styles.

-Single breasted 1 button, 2 button and 3-roll-2 button and double breasted.
+Single breasted 1 button, 2 button, 3-roll-2 button and several double breasted options.

-Flaps (3 sizes), jets, standard patches or curved patches.
+Flaps, jets (beson) or patches, including a special hidden patch pocket option.
 Flap or jet ticket pocket also available.
-Chest pockets barchetta welt, patch or curved patch.
+Chest pocket options are barchetta welt, patch or curved patch.

-None, 1mm or 6mm placement and a double row.
+Super fine 1mm or 6mm placement and a raised double row.

 Trouser details include:

-Bare, side adjusters (buckle and strap) or belt loops.
+Bare, side adjusters (buckle and strap), belt loops or portofino.
 Dinner split as standard.

-Jet with button, jet without button, jet and loop over button, single right side pocket with button, or none.
+Jet with button, jet without button, single right side pocket with button, or none.

 None, below the knee (standard with wool), total.